xdevs23/powerlevel10k/README.md

 ZSH 5.1 or newer should work.

 However, there are too many version, OS, platform, terminal and option configurations to test.
-If Powerlevel10k doesn't work for you, please open an issue.
+If Powerlevel10k doesn't work for you, please use Arch.